ineiras/libft/README.md

 # Libft
-First project at 42, consists in replicate various of the most common functions in C.
+First project at 42, consists in replicate various usefull functions in C.
+100% done, needed upgrade to get the 125%.